Tom-McDermott/gr-hpsdr/README.md

 To build:
 ---------

 	git checkout the_branch_you_want  (i.e. gr_3.7 or gr_3.8)
     mkdir build
     cd build

+    NOTE: if you have already previously built gr_3.8, then you will need to sudo make uninstall it before proceeding.
+This is because of a problem with gnuradio 3.8.2 not always updating symlinks on revised builds.

     cmake ..
     make
     sudo make install